TJ1999/RISCV-HLS/README.md

 - Rocket Chips are too big and complex to compare them here
 - OoO Chip by Andrew Hanselman offeres no sources
 - PicoRV32I does not execute benchmark due to an memory misalignment trap
-- All benchmarks form this papers variations regardless of architecture take approx. 14.700 million instructions
+- All benchmarks form this papers variations regardless of architecture take approx. 14.70 million instructions and have taken 50000 dhrystone runs

 **100 Mhz:**